aolaleye/todo-app/README.md

 # Todo App

-#### __Overview:__
+_An Angular app that allows users to create a todo list and delete items from the list upon completion_

+### __Overview__

-* This application utilizes node.js, npm and Angular-CLI
+* This application utilizes Node.js, NPM and Angular-CLI
-* Angular-CLI created and generated the components within this app.
-It also generated the services, router and directives.
+* Angular-CLI created and generated the components, services, router and directives for the app
-* A user can add an item to the list _(submitting a form in Angular)_
+* Users can add an item to the list _(submitting a form in Angular)_
-* A user can also delete an item from the list _(adding an event in Angular)_
+* Users can also delete any item from the list _(adding an event in Angular)_

 [![Todo App](todo.gif)](todo.gif)